a-gazete/howbd/README.md

 2) You'll have analyzed it.
 You now know better where/which to act on, initial steps, where the gaps are .. .
 You’ll start saying yourself things like “_no place in theory that they all can go bad_” (and this is very accurate), “.. _then I’d do this_ [some plan-B option occurs to you]..”, “.._well, maybe I can get insurance but not that big a risk_,  ”, “.._let it sink, not that bad_..”.. all finding a form/structure and no longer are noises on your thoughts.
 You can't even wait to act on it now, let alone courage.
 You gained the astronaut's view – you’re on top of it all.

 Don't any push/judge yourself.
 Just do it.
 This isn't a planning process – that's not the intent here.
-Those come out at (2) above, if any, are by-products that you might want to put them at use when you sit at planning.
+Those come out at (2) above, if any, are by-products that you might want to put at use when you sit at planning.
 But that's separate.

 You're not manifesting the bad that can happen by doing all this.
 You're dispersing the fog.
 They were the energy-eating noises in your thinking.
 They all are now finding an organized form.
 The are becoming positive ingredients into your thinking.